Keshavo-o/To-do-list/README.md

 Improve UI/UX using animations and icons.

-Store tasks in MySQL database instead of localStorage.
+Store tasks in MySQL database instead of localStorage (optional)